voxel51/eta/docs/cuda_install_guide.md

 https://www.tensorflow.org/install/source#tested_source_configurations), which
 tells you which version of CUDA is compatible with each version of TensorFlow.

-For example, the latest version of CUDA available at the time of this writing is 10.1, but TensorFlow does not yet support it, so we stick with CUDA 9.0 in this document.

 > WARNING: This is what worked for me and there could be issues pertraining to
 > a specific system configuration.
 Nonetheless, I have tried to be as general
 > as possible.